CartographAI/atlas-docs-mcp/README.md

 Atlas Docs processes tech libraries' documentation sites into clean, markdown versions.
 This MCP server provides the docs as MCP tools, calling Atlas Docs APIs for the data.

+## Running the backend locally

+Please visit [CartographAI/atlas](https://github.com/CartographAI/atlas) and follow the instructions in the README.
+Update ATLAS_API_URL with the url of your deployment.

 ## Support & Feedback

 Please [open an issue](https://github.com/CartographAI/atlas/issues/new) in this repo to request docs for a library, or to report a bug.